iluvcapra/ucs-community/README.md

 Some items of interest are:

   - [JSON-formatted UCS Schedules](json/) for all the available languages.
     - The [tool](tools/ucsxls2json.py) used to make these JSON files from the original XLS file.
   - Zipped [UCS Category-SubCategory directory trees](dirs) in all of the supported languages.
-  - A [directory-creation tool](tools/ucsdirs.py) that was used to create these trees.
+    - The [directory-creation tool](tools/ucsdirs.py) that was used to create these trees.

 ## Who maintains this?